 The goal of this course is to prepare future nonprofit leaders and board members with the international resource development and marketing fundamentals that help every nonprofit thrive.
 The course focuses on how to create and nurture an organizational culture where everyone on the staff and board understands, embraces and acts on his or her role in developing strategic relationships with funders, potential funders, and media professionals.
 You will gain an understanding of the process, the metrics that drive the process, and the milestone markers that lead to success.
 You will explore how to develop a board and/or cadre of volunteers who give generously, share expertise freely, connect you to the right government officials and media leaders, and invite others to join them.
 Data driven decision making and all aspects of fund development, marketing and communications will be woven throughout the course.
 Led by an internationally recognized practitioner, consultant and master teacher, the course will use scenarios, discussion, social media, audio and video clips so that you will walk away with the knowledge you need to secure private and government funding, and social capital as a CEO, senior staff member, board chair or member, and the confidence to do it all well.
-Core course for the Certificate in Nonprofit Management Formerly Resource Development and Marketing in Nonprofits
+Elective course for the Certificate in Nonprofit Management.

 470.626 - Understanding The Media: Old and New

 No one who works inside the beltway, whether in government or the private sector, can escape the impact of the mass media.
 This course helps students understand the role and practices of the news media.
 It teaches critical skills in analyzing and interpreting the news and in assessing its impact on government and public policy.
 Students explore media ethics and First Amendment issues and hear from several guest lecturers who share their expertise.

 470.627 - Financial Management & Analysis in the Public Sector